gibran-abdillah/sate/README.md

 > Misuse of this tool may result in **criminal charges**.
 The developers do not accept any responsibility for illegal usage.

 ---

-## 🤝 Contributing

-Pull requests, suggestions, and feature improvements are welcome!
-Check `CONTRIBUTING.md` before starting.

----

-## 📄 License

-MIT License
-© 2025 SATE Project by [your name or handle]

----